shaenr/shaenr-django-login/README.md

     path('admin/', admin.site.urls),
 ```

+---

+### TODO

-Speaking of that, I should write some test cases...
++ I should write some test cases and go from there...
++ I should implement a basic frontend layout...
++ I should write a logger.